defval/di/docs/advanced.md

 container.Resolve(&db, di.Tags{"type": "leader"}))
 ```

-If you need to provide named definition in another constructor embed
+If you need to provide a named definition in another constructor, embed
 `di.Inject`.

 ```go